St Bede's Catholic High School, Lytham St Annes

 St Bede's Catholic High School is a coeducational secondary school located in the Lytham area of Lytham St Annes in the English county of Lancashire.

 Established in 1961, it is a voluntary aided school administered by Lancashire County Council and the Roman Catholic Diocese of Lancaster.
-The school offers GCSEs as programmes of study for pupils, and offers The Duke of Edinburgh's Award as a extra-curricular activity.
+The school offers GCSEs as programmes of study for pupils, and offers The Duke of Edinburgh's Award as an extra-curricular activity.
 St Bede's was also previously awarded specialist status as a Business and Enterprise College.